Post Construction Anti-Termite Treatment

 Baits or Monitoring systems of Termite Control are recent innovations in termite control.
 This kind of baits controls termites by eliminating or reducing the size or quantity of the termite colony.

 Termiticide baits are insect growth regulators or slow acting poisons which can significantly reduce or eliminate the need for a conventional liquid insecticide.

 There are two ways for the use of termiticide baits.

 For the termiticide bait system to be more effective, the proper number of stations must be installed and the stations should be monitored regularly as indicated on the product label.

-- The second way involves the attachment of bait devices directly to the surface of construction elements where termites are feeding in real time.
+The second way involves the attachment of bait devices directly to the surface of construction elements where termites are feeding in real time.
 These devices are pre-baited and are simply attached to the foundation walls, sub-floor, floor joints and other similar locations.
-Termites then feed on the bait material and trapped.
+Termites then feed on the bait material and get trapped.

 Baits can be used to treat those wooden structures which cannot be treated with liquid termiticides due to the presence of a well, inaccessibility of infested areas or concerns about the use of pesticides.

 In most cases, termiticide baits do not provide quick control of the termite infestation.
 Also, the maintenance of bait system service agreements is more expensive than the maintenance of conventional treatment warranties.